sateffen/nodgine/README.md

 	// start application
 	$APPLICATION.runApplication();

-Now you can start this with nodejs, and call navigate your browser to http://localhost:8888.
+Now you can start this with nodejs, and navigate your browser to http://localhost:8888.
 In this example every URI will get answered with the current time.

 # Developing #